1. When buying electronics, download the manual and store it in the cloud.

 3. Sell your old textbooks for a little extra cash.

 4. For cookbooks, only keep the ones with a large number of recipes you plan on making.
-If there’s only a couple useable recipes, photocopy them and keep them in a binder and give the cookbook away.
+If there are only a couple useable recipes, photocopy them and keep them in a binder and give the cookbook away.

 31. Identify your clutter traps.
 Then divide and conquer.